A Lebanese play that restores the atmosphere of “Ramadan Zaman” in Arab cities (photos)

 Actors travel on stage and among the audience in pajamas to add intimacy and simplicity to the work atmosphere.

-Awad describes his play as “the synthesis”, and it includes about 20 songs distributed between the Aleppo Qudoud, the Egyptian and Tunisian Ramadans, and the advertisement songs that were permeated with the Ramadan series and were printed over the years.
+Awad describes his play as “the synthesis”, and it includes regarding 20 songs distributed between the Aleppo Qudoud, the Egyptian and Tunisian Ramadans, and the advertisement songs that were permeated with the Ramadan series and were printed over the years.

 The play recalls Ramadan customs in the neighborhoods of Damascus, Beirut, Sidi Bou Said, Tunisia, and Palestinian cities.